cscortes/lunar-times/README.md

-# Moon Phases Calculator
+# Lunar Times

-A simple command-line Python application that calculates moonrise and moonset times for any given city and state.
+A command-line Python application that calculates moonrise and moonset times for any location.
 The application integrates with external APIs to provide accurate astronomical data with proper timezone handling.

 ## Features